 When user includes Alice’s input, and ranks her among top sources of information to appear in general, e.g. she has won user’s trust for her as having contributed input which has met other people’s needs – needs that the user prioritizes.

 Users apply merit to points and semscreens

-Given the screen shows a copy of another person’s, or own earlier message, in a new currently editing semscreen.
+Given the screen shows a copy of another person’s, (or user’s own), earlier message, in a new currently editing semscreen.
 Uses can apply merit, or demerit, to any point when the semscreen is open, or per semscreen when the semscreen is closed.

-One idea had been for users to show how central a point is to their message by dragging it closer to the focus.
+In onion view: One idea had been for users to show how a central main point is to their message by dragging it closer to the focus.

 Points gain merit when the current user, and her trusted others, further substantiate the weight of a semscreen, and/or individual points, with evidence, logic, ethos, pathos and/or rationale for why the point matters.

 Points and semscreens appear when user and user’s filters don’t exclude the kinds of people and other shapes, among those with input matching search criteria.

 People and groups will be able to rank messages based on the value of each point, by DnD or up/down arrows or typing in values.

 Users can re-set individual rankings and can visualize different combinations, on blank open space, by changing combinations of shapes, key words, time intervals and other filters.

 Part of the determination of merit comes from a calculation based on the inherent parameters of value for each shape.
 Each shape has its own ranking system, and individual points and semscreens are ranked based on how well they meet those standards as well as keyword and time parameters.